thearun85/network-fundamentals/container/README.md

 Another thing to observe is that we have to create an additional fork to create a child process which will then enter this container.
 The reason is that the process which creates the PID namespace cannot enter the container.

+## v4

+we create a UTS namespace with the flag CLONE_NEWUTS.
+This isolates the hostname.
+How does it work?
+In the container terminal shell, we can set the value of variable hostname and it would change the value of hostname on the host computer.
+Try it yuorself.